YuriODev/python-st-ignatius-04-string-manipulation/exercises/README.md

 ## Exercise 23: Convert to Morse Code - Medium 🔥 (Est. Time: 10-15 mins | Points: 20)

 **Problem:** Write a program that converts a user-entered string into Morse code.
 Use an online Morse code table for reference.
+No restrictions on using dictionaries or lists.

 ### Input:
 - A string.